MiddleRaster/notepad--/README.md

 It's a work-in-progress:

+2026-04-20 - current encoding displayed in status bar, and tests
 2026-04-19 - reading and writing with encodings (UTF-8, ANSI, etc), and tests
 2026-04-12 - load and save settings (placement, font, etc.), and tests
 2026-04-06 - status bar, and tests